infinum/Android-Goldfinger/README.md

 ## Important

-This version is compatible with `androidx`.
-If you are not using `androidx`, you can use [older version of Goldfinger](https://github.com/infinum/Android-Goldfinger/tree/v1.1.2).
+This version is compatible with `androidx.biometric`.
+If you do not want to use `androidx.biometric`, feel free to use [older version of Goldfinger](https://github.com/infinum/Android-Goldfinger/tree/v1.1.2).

 ## Quick guide